dustinpfister/blog_posts/_posts/threejs-examples-basic-framework.md

 layout: post
 categories: three.js
 id: 849
-updated: 2022-12-28 09:09:57
+updated: 2022-12-28 09:13:50
-version: 1.23
+version: 1.24
 ---

-This will be yet another [threejs](https://threejs.org/) post that will be another basic [project example of threejs](/2021/02/19/threejs-examples/), this time though I am thinking more in terms of a framework rater than a full project example.
+This will be yet another [threejs](https://threejs.org/) post that will be a [project example of threejs](/2021/02/19/threejs-examples/), rater than a post in with i write about just a single feature of the core of the library.
+This time though I am thinking more in terms of a framework rater than a full project example.
 So in this post I think I should start out with at least a few examples that are basic starting points for some kind of framework where I am building on top of threejs.

 When making one threejs demo after another I have found that there are patterns that I keep repeating over and over again when it comes to setting up a basic scene.
 There is typically always setting up a [scene object](/2018/05/03/threejs-scene/), creating an instance of a [perspective camera](/2018/04/07/threejs-camera-perspective/), and of course a [renderer](/2018/11/24/threejs-webglrenderer/) to draw the scene from the perspective of the camera to a canvas element.
 On top of that I often have some kind of main application loop in which I am updating the state of a scene, and rendering that scene over and over again.
 Sense there is so much going on and I keep repeating it over and over again it would make sense to create something in which I am creating abstractions for all of this.
 Once I have that set up the way I like it I can just link to one more additional external files beyond that of just three.js, and write less code when it comes to making a new project.